Omar Ali

 Phone: 336.256.2579

-As dean, Ali works with faculty from across the humanities, social sciences, and natural sciences, providing strategic direction and operational leadership to the Aubry Paul and Georgia Garrison Honors College, the Distinguished Visiting Scholars, research fellows, and Artist-in-Residence programs, the University’s four Residential Colleges (Ashby, Strong, North Spencer, and South Spencer, with living-learning themes in law, medicine, art, and social and environmental sustainability), and the Undergraduate Research, Scholarship, and Creativity Office, serving over 14,000 students.
+As a dean at UNCG he worked with faculty from across the humanities, social sciences, and natural sciences, providing strategic direction and operational leadership to the Aubry Paul and Georgia Garrison Lloyd Honors College, the Distinguished Visiting Scholars, Research Fellows, and Artist-in-Residence programs, the university’s four Residential Colleges (Ashby, Strong, North Spencer, and South Spencer, with living-learning themes in law, medicine, art, and social and environmental sustainability), and the Undergraduate Research, Scholarship, and Creativity Office, serving over 14,000 students.

 Education